-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
-In some cases, you may be able to obtain a drug that is not on the "Drug List."
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs.
+(For more information about this, see Section 7.1 in this chapter.) - In other cases, we have decided not to include a particular drug on the Drug List.
+In some cases, you may be able to obtain a drug that is not on the Drug List.
 For more information, please see Chapter 9.

-Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"
+Section 3.2 There are 6 cost-sharing tiers for drugs on the Drug List

-Every drug on the plan's "Drug List" is in one of six cost-sharing tiers.
+Every drug on the plan's Drug List is in one of 6 cost-sharing tiers.
 In general, the higher the cost-sharing tier, the higher your cost for the drug:

-- Tier 1 Preferred Generic drugs least expensive generic drug option. - Tier 2 Generic drugs highest cost generic drugs. - Tier 3 Preferred Brand drugs least expensive brand name drugs. - Tier 4 Non-Preferred Brand drugs highest cost brand name drugs that do not yet have a generic formulation. - Tier 5 Specialty drugs usually high in cost and have limited distribution and/or require special handling. - Tier 6 Select Care drugs lowest cost tier for select generic drugs.
+- Tier 1 Preferred Generic least expensive generic drug option. - Tier 2 Generic highest cost generic drugs. - Tier 3 Preferred Brand least expensive brand name drugs. - Tier 4 Non-Preferred Brand highest cost brand name drugs that do not yet have a generic formulation. - Tier 5 Specialty Tier usually high in cost and have limited distribution and/or require special handling. - Tier 6 Select Care Drugs lowest cost tier for select generic drugs.

-To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."
+To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.